 Star People Dancing in Glastonbury

-Earth Circus 26 th to 1 st March at Future Earth, Chingford Mill
+Earth Circus 26 th to 1 st March at

 April / May

-Tribal Voices Spring Camp at Coombe Farm - not confirmed yet.
-Will involve being together and a certain amount of work on the farm and sorting the land out.
+involve being together and a certain amount of work on the farm and

 Spirit of Music Spring Camp